NixOS/rfcs/rfcs/0127-issues-warnings.md

 ### nixpkgs integration

 The following new config options are added to nixpkgs: `ignoreWarningsPredicate`, `ignoreWarningsPackages`, `traceIgnoredWarnings`.
-The option `showDerivationWarnings` will be removed.
+The undocumented option `showDerivationWarnings` will be removed.
 A new environment variable is defined, `NIXPKGS_IGNORE_WARNINGS`.

 The semantic and implementation of `ignoreWarningsPredicate` and `ignoreWarningsPackages` directly parallels the existing "insecure" package handling.

 Similarly to broken, insecure and unfree packages, evaluating a package with an issue fails evaluation.
 Ignoring a package without issues (i.e. they have all been resolved) results in a warning at evaluation time.

-The previous warnings system in `check-meta.nix` is removed, together with `showDerivationWarnings`.
+The previous undocumented warnings system in `check-meta.nix` is removed, together with `showDerivationWarnings`.
 Instead, ignored warnings are printed with `builtins.trace` depending on the new option `traceIgnoredWarnings`.

 ### Warning kinds